-I B.TECH L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

-I SEMESTER 2 0 0 40 60 100 2
+I B.TECH L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS I SEIVILS I EN 2 0 0 40 60 100 2 19BCC1TH01 COMMUN (Comm ICATIVE ENG LISH - I ches)

-19BCC1TH01

 - To equip the students with appropriate oral and written communication skills. - To inculcate the skills of listening, reading and critical thinking. - To enhance the students' proficiency in reading skills enabling them meet the academic needs of their course. - To enable the engineering students develop their basic communication skills in English for academic and social purposes.